GeneZH/project-2-ncwit-team-3/submission/README.md

 ### How to run it?

-- Run on the local machine using python3:
+- Under the submission directory, start a local server using python 3:

     ```bash
     $ python3 -m http.server <port number>